Temporal Cliques Admit Sparse Spanners: Definitions and Basic Results

 So far, the only existing approach for sparsifying simple temporal cliques is that of Akrida {\it et al.}~\cite{AGMS17}, who prove that one can always remove $\lfloor n/4 \rfloor$ edges without breaking temporal connectivity.
 Their approach is as follows.
 First, it is established that if $n=4$, then it is always possible to remove at least {\em one} edge.
 Then, as $n\to \infty$, one can arbitrarily partition the input clique into (essentially) $n/4$ subcliques of $4$ vertices each, and remove an edge from each subclique.
 The edges {\em between} subcliques are kept, thus the impact of each removal is limited to the corresponding subclique and the resulting graph is temporally connected.
 Before moving to other techniques, let us observe that this technique can be greatly improved as follows.

-\begin{observation}[Improving the subclique technique] \normalfont The type of partitioning used in~\cite{AGMS17} is {\em vertex-disjoint}, but a key observation is that the same argument actually holds when applied to {\em edge-disjoint} subcliques, with significant consequences.
-Indeed, by Wilson's Theorem~\cite{Wilson75}, the number of edge-disjoint cliques on $4$ vertices in a complete graph on $n$ vertices is $\lfloor n^2/12\rfloor$, possibly with a few vertices remaining.
+\begin{observation}[Improving the subclique technique] \normalfont The type of partitioning used in~\cite{AGMS17} is {\em vertex-disjoint}, but it turns out that the same argument can be applied to {\em edge-disjoint} subcliques, with significant consequences.
+Indeed, by Wilson's Theorem~\cite{Wilson75}, the number of edge-disjoint cliques on $4$ vertices in a complete graph on $n$ vertices is $\lfloor n^2/12\rfloor$.
 (More generally, as $c\to 1$, graphs with minimum degree at least $cn$ have $\lfloor{n \choose 2} / {k \choose 2}\rfloor$ disjoint copies of $K_k$ for all $k$.)
-The immediate consequence is that one can remove $\lfloor n^2/12\rfloor=\Theta(n^2)$ edges by the same technique as in~\cite{AGMS17}. \end{observation}
+Therefore, one can remove $\lfloor n^2/12\rfloor=\Theta(n^2)$ edges. \end{observation}

 Although this technique allows us to remove $\Theta(n^2)$ edges, it seems unlikely that purely {\em structural} techniques like this one will lead to spanners of $o(n^2)$ edges.
 The techniques we develop in this paper are different in essence and consider the interplay of timestamps at a finer scale.